-Procter & Gamble reported a 37 percent rise in quarterly profit, boosted by cost-cutting and higher selling prices. » Read More
+Procter & Gamble reported a better-than-expected rise in quarterly profit, boosted by cost-cutting and higher selling prices. » Read More

 Some of the names on the move ahead of the open.

 Crediting Gillette for helping earnings, P&G CFO Jon Moeller tells CNBC the company will "vigorously protect" its razor patents.

 U.S. stock futures clawed back early losses as oil stabilized this morning, after a sharp slide in Chinese stocks

 If earnings are going to turn the tide for stocks, this may be the week and Tuesday could be the day — and THIS could be the stock.

 Former Medtronic CEO Bill George matches up industry competitors and offers up this scorecard of CEOs with solid strategies that are worth betting on.